HorizenLabs/zkverify-docs/docs/overview/06-verification_pallets/01-fflonk.md

 - hash context data is `b"fflonk"`
 - the pubs bytes are the input ones
-- `validate_vk` check the fields value and curve points.
+- `validate_vk` checks the fields value and curve points.

 You can fill all the fields with both hex or decimal string: an example from _Polkadot.js_ interface follows: